 In 2010, Raza successfully appeared before the European Court of Human Rights in Al-Saadoon (breach of interim measures and exposure to death penalty), His important Court of Appeal cases in 2010-11 included Pankina (PBS and immigration rules), Abdi 2 (appeals and the Hardial Singh principles) and MK (Tunisia) (appeals from outside the jurisdiction).

-Over the last ten years, Raza has been instructed in 29 cases in the House of Lords or Supreme Court, including the Belmarsh case (2004) concerning the indefinite internment of foreign terrorist suspects, and the subsequent A (No.2) case (2005) concerning the admissibility of evidence derived from torture.
+Raza has been instructed in over 30 cases in the House of Lords or Supreme Court, including the Belmarsh case (2004) concerning the indefinite internment of foreign terrorist suspects, and the subsequent A (No.2) case (2005) concerning the admissibility of evidence derived from torture.

 Raza was instructed by the NGOs JUSTICE and Liberty in Limbuela (2005) and in Ullah (2004), in which the House or Lords respectively declared the denial of basic subsistence to asylum seekers incompatible with human rights, and held that the application of the ECHR in immigration cases was not restricted to Article 3 (prohibition on torture etc).
 Raza appeared in the leading Article 8 cases in the House of Lords: Huang (2007) and Chikwamba (2008), which concerned the meaning and content of the proportionality test under Article 8 (family life), and in JJ and Others (2007) and AN (2009), which concerned the ‘control order’ legislation enacted in the aftermath of the Belmarsh ruling.